coderefinery/coderefinery.org/content/workshops/upcoming.md

 <!-- If you edit this section, also update the date on top of this page.
 This
 is important for RSS feed. -->

-The next CodeRefinery workshop will happen September 22-24 and 29 - October 1, 2026.
-Stay tuned!
+Next CodeRefinery workshop (September 22-24 and 29 - October 1, 2026) - registration open via our [CodeRefinery event page](https://coderefinery.github.io/2026-09-22-workshop/)

 Don't want you to miss a workshop or event?
 The best